stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

 vaguely disturbing.
 I found something alarming in his expression, and in the way the glassy eyes stared.
 By the time I was very near I believed I recognised him as Dwight, a veteran whom I had never known, but who was pointed out to me at the post last year.
-The crystal he clutched was certainly a prize&mdash;the largest single specimen I had ever seen.
+The crystal he clutched was certainly a prize--the largest single specimen I had ever seen.

-  I was so near the body that I could&mdash;but for the barrier&mdash;have touched it, when my exploring left hand encountered a corner in the unseen surface.
+  I was so near the body that I could--but for the barrier--have touched it, when my exploring left hand encountered a corner in the unseen surface.
 In a second I had learned that there was an opening about three feet wide, extending from the ground to a height greater than I could reach.
 There was no door, nor any evidence of hinge-marks bespeaking a former door.
-Without a moment&rsquo;s hesitation I stepped through and advanced two paces to the prostrate body&mdash;which lay at right angles to the hallway I had entered, in what seemed to be an intersecting doorless corridor.
+Without a moment's hesitation I stepped through and advanced two paces to the prostrate body--which lay at right angles to the hallway I had entered, in what seemed to be an intersecting doorless corridor.
 It gave me a fresh curiosity to find that the interior of this vast enclosure was divided by partitions.

   Bending to examine the corpse, I discovered that it bore no wounds.
 This scarcely surprised me, since the continued presence of the crystal argued against the pseudo-reptilian natives.
-Looking about for some possible cause of death, my eyes lit upon the oxygen mask lying close to the body&rsquo;s feet.
+Looking about for some possible cause of death, my eyes lit upon the oxygen mask lying close to the body's feet.
 Here, indeed, was something significant.
-Without this device no human being could breathe the air of Venus for more than thirty seconds, and Dwight&mdash;if it were he&mdash;had obviously lost his.
-Probably it had been carelessly buckled, so that the weight of the tubes worked the straps loose&mdash;a thing which could not happen with a Dubois sponge-reservoir mask.
-The half-minute of grace had been too short to allow the man to stoop and recover his protection&mdash;or else the cyanogen content of the atmosphere was abnormally high at the time.
+Without this device no human being could breathe the air of Venus for more than thirty seconds, and Dwight--if it were he--had obviously lost his.
+Probably it had been carelessly buckled, so that the weight of the tubes worked the straps loose--a thing which could not happen with a Dubois sponge-reservoir mask.
+The half-minute of grace had been too short to allow the man to stoop and recover his protection--or else the cyanogen content of the atmosphere was abnormally high at the time.
-Probably he had been busy admiring the crystal&mdash;wherever he may have found it.
+Probably he had been busy admiring the crystal--wherever he may have found it.
 He had, apparently, just taken it from the pouch in his suit, for the flap was unbuttoned.

-  I now proceeded to extricate the huge crystal from the dead prospector&rsquo;s fingers&mdash;a task which the body&rsquo;s stiffness made very difficult.
-The spheroid was larger than a man&rsquo;s fist, and glowed as if alive in the reddish rays of the westering sun.
-As I touched the gleaming surface I shuddered involuntarily&mdash;as if by taking this precious object I had transferred to myself the doom which had overtaken its earlier bearer.
+  I now proceeded to extricate the huge crystal from the dead prospector's fingers--a task which the body's stiffness made very difficult.
+The spheroid was larger than a man's fist, and glowed as if alive in the reddish rays of the westering sun.
+As I touched the gleaming surface I shuddered involuntarily--as if by taking this precious object I had transferred to myself the doom which had overtaken its earlier bearer.
 However, my qualms soon passed, and I carefully buttoned the crystal into the pouch of my leather suit.
 Superstition has never been one of my failings.

-  Placing the man&rsquo;s helmet over his dead, staring face, I straightened up and stepped back through the unseen doorway to the entrance hall of the great enclosure.
+  Placing the man's helmet over his dead, staring face, I straightened up and stepped back through the unseen doorway to the entrance hall of the great enclosure.
 All my curiosity about the strange edifice now returned, and I racked my brain with speculations regarding its material, origin, and purpose.
 That the hands of men had reared it I could not for a